Code-Institute-Submissions/recycle-it/README.md

 * The RecycleIt! logo was made using: https://www.wix.com/
 * Bin and Items transparent images obtained from: https://www.hiclipart.com/
 * Sound effects obtained from: https://www.freesfx.co.uk/
+* Mockups of how website will look on various devices made using: https://placeit.net/c/mockups

 ## Acknowledgements

 * I received inspiration for this project from the Code Institute tutorial videos.
 * Highbury Infant and Nursery School, and the children of Purple class for testing the game.
-* I used https://www.browserstack.com/ to test how site looked on different Internet Browsers